 Side-swept hair is an easy way to elevate your look for any occasion.
 If pinning it back on one side like Awkwafina isn't your jam, check out our list of 20 Glamorous Side-Swept Looks for more inspo.

-These 3/4" waves have left us googly eyed.
-With extensions added for length, and a wet brush taken only through the ends of the hair, we're left with this amazing Disco Glam fever.
+These three-quarter-inch waves have left us googly eyed.
+With extensions added for length, and a wet brush taken only through the ends of the hair, we're left with this amazing disco glam fever.
 For more '70s hair inspo, click here for our nod to feathered hairstyles.

 Sometimes, all it takes to get a retro-mod beauty look is pairing your cat eye with a chunky headband.
-Can it get more low key than that?
+Can it get easier than that?

 Fun, funky updos like this one require long strands to get the full effect.
-After you've secured your ponytail straight back from the ears, begin twisting your ponytail and then, just before it gets too tight, lift the twist up to the base of your head and secure with hair pins.
+After you've secured your ponytail straight back from the ears, begin twisting, then just before it gets too tight, lift the twist up to the base of your head and secure with hair pins.
 Adding a bobby pin discreetly at the base will help give extra hold to your strands before letting the ends hang out loosely.

 A triple or double barrel iron is an easy way to get a lot of beautiful movement into the hair with minimal effort.
 When you have extra long strands, any tool that can help cut down on styling time is crucial to your styling efforts.

-Long hair is a prerequisite for some updo styles, like these double dutch braided buns.
+Long hair is a prerequisite for some updo styles, like these double dutch braids.
 Split the hair down the center to create two french braids.
-Then wrap your ends up into two buns and secure with hairpins.
+From there, either secure ends with elastics or wrap your ends up into two buns and secure with hairpins.

 Ultimate Top Knot